KevynUtopia/Frequency-Aware-Inverse-Consistent-OCTA-Super-Resolution/README.md

 # Frequency-Aware Inverse-Consistent Deep Learning for OCT-Angiogram Super-Resolution

-This is the official PyTorch implementation of "[Frequency-Aware Inverse-Consistent Deep Learning for OCT-Angiogram Super-Resolution](https://link.springer.com/chapter/10.1007/978-3-031-16434-7_62)", MICCAI 2022.
+This is the previous version of PyTorch implementation of "[Frequency-Aware Inverse-Consistent Deep Learning for OCT-Angiogram Super-Resolution](https://link.springer.com/chapter/10.1007/978-3-031-16434-7_62)", MICCAI 2022.
-Please follow `main.ipynb` to execute the code.
+The updated version is pending to be released soon.

 ## Illustration of our method: